ianhussey/unconscious-ec-RRR/readme.md

   - One excluding aware participants using the Olson & Fazio procedure
   - One excluding aware participants using Bar-Anan, De-Houwer & Nosek (2010) procedure.
   - Bar-Anan modified
-    - implement these
+    - implemented but need checking based on feedback from Tal.
-    - note in prereg which is the replicaiton, and which are our extensions
+    - note in prereg which is the replicaiton, and which are our extensions ***
+- Read the manuscript to see what miguel wants reported, whether my code matches this.